jonathanmeneses/command_line_chess/README.md

 1. What is a legal move?
 2. When is something in check
 3. When is something in checkmate
+    a.
+Checkmate is when there are no valid moves remaining for a team that is in check

 ### Creating the Pieces Class
 1. Add position